 I decided to try Chicken Tinga first.
 Chicken Tinga is a guisado, or stewed mixture, that originated in Puebla and is now popular in Mexico City.
 Chicken breasts are cooked in water (also creating a chicken stock), shredded, then simmered in a chipotle-tomato sauce.
 I served them on warm corn tortillas, but tostadas would also work well.
 I topped the tortillas with crema, the chicken mixture, sliced onion, avocado, and crumbled cheese.

-This can also be made vegetarian with 1 pound of shredded oyster mushrooms and by using vegetable stock instead of the chicken stock.
+This recipe can also be made vegetarian by swapping the chicken for 1 pound of shredded oyster mushrooms and using vegetable stock instead of the chicken stock.
 Don’t cover while cooking and increase heat to medium after 5 minutes to evaporate the excess liquid.

 I also made Agua de Piña con Perejil (Pineapple-Parsley Cooler), Quesadillas de Hongos (Mushroom Quesadillas), Huevos a la Mexicana (Mexican-Style Eggs), and Sopa with Spinach and Cheese.

 As I was flipping through the book, I came across the recipe for Agua de Piña con Perejil and wanted to try it right away (the recipe directly below it for Agua de Limón is definitely next on my list).
-Pineapple and parsley seemed like such an interesting combination and a great way to use up the ton of parsley in my garden.
 It was ready after a quick spin in the blender.
 The parsley tends to settle with time, so stir before serving (or strain the mixture if you don’t care for minced parsley).

 Chad invited some friends over for an impromptu brunch and I happened to have the ingredients available for Huevos a la Mexicana.
 The eggs are simply tossed with onion, garlic, chile, and tomatoes.
 I served them with salsa and corn tortillas.
 There wasn’t a single piece left on the plate.